Find out more about our Applied Linguistics MPhil/PhD.

 Explore our Applied Linguistics Staff Directory to see if you can identify someone whose research interests and publications relate closely to your research topic.
 Of course, it is very possible that you already have someone in mind because you have read their work, met them at a conference, or indeed were a student of theirs in the past.
 In such cases, you may wish to write informally to this person to discuss your plans for doing a PhD, and they may invite you to send a research proposal.

-2. If you cannot identify a potential supervisor or are not sure exactly who to approach, the alternative way is for you to write to the Director of Postgraduate Research Studies, Professor Stephanie Schnurr s dot schnurr at warwick dot ac dot uk and send her your draft research proposal and CV.
-She can then follow things up and, if appropriate, pass on your inquiry to a potential supervisor.
+2. If you cannot identify a potential supervisor or are not sure exactly who to approach, the alternative way is for you to write to the Postgraduate Research Studies Admission Tutor, Professor Neil Murray N.L.Murray@warwick.ac.uk and send him your draft research proposal and CV.
+He can then follow things up and, if appropriate, pass on your inquiry to a potential supervisor.”

 You can also see our general University guidance about finding a supervisor.